Ojas21/QuoDroid_Test/README.md

 A solution for automated test execution using Python, Django, and Robot Framework.
 This project was developed as a response to a recruitment challenge

-The core objective of this project is to create an application that accepts a detailed API call, executes the testing steps provided within as a Robot Framework test, and returns the test output.
+The core objective of this project is to create an application that accepts a detailed POST method API call, executes the testing steps provided within as a Robot Framework test, and returns the test output.

-## Demon-Images
+## Result-Images

 ![Demonstration Image](image2.png)
 ![Demonstration Image](image3.png)